keeperdao/kips/KIP-22/KIP-22.md

 ## Rook DAO opportunity with mStable

 mStable Save is a stablecoin-agnostic savings platform for DAOs.Looking closely at Rook's treasury, we think such a utilization move could make sense.
-Considering the existing healthy structure of the treasury (Stablecoins being 1/3 of the total treasury) and the re-collateralization backstop protecting the $ROOK token, the protocol could definitely explore moving a significant part of its available stablecoins
+Considering the existing healthy structure of the treasury (stablecoins being 1/3 of the total treasury) and the re-collateralization backstop protecting the $ROOK token, the protocol could definitely explore moving a significant part of its available stablecoins

 ## Rationale & Scenario analysis

-According to an October blog [post](https://blog.rook.fi/financial-update-october-2021/), Rook DAO's yearly burn rate was $740,499, which would take a $4.93m allocation at a 15% rate (mStable Save APY) to cover it fully.
+According to an October blog [post](https://blog.rook.fi/financial-update-october-2021/), Rook DAO's yearly burn rate was $740,499, which would take a $4.93m allocation at a 15% APY to cover it fully.
 Rook DAO could thus consider allocating between 50% and 80% of its unused USD holdings to cover (partially or fully) the DAO yearly expenses

 To get started, we recommend that Rook's treasury deposit funds in tranches of $500,000 on a quarterly basis for a period of the community’s choosing.
 Using current data as of February 2022, this would result in an estimated annual yield of $210,595 if done for a full year.
 This would be an 11% marginal rate (Save proceeds are automatically compounded).